Emory Conrad Malick (1881-1958),

 “Some closet doors are better left unopened,” Dad had replied slowly, an edge to his voice, when I asked him many years later to tell me about his side of the family.
 Now if he had casually answered, “My family was incredibly boring, Mary dear, so there’s really nothing to tell,” then maybe I would have run outside to play and slammed the door on the whole issue.
 But a seed had been sown…

-Then one summer evening in 2004, after my grandparents and parents had all passed away, I sat on my cousin Aileen’s living room floor helping her go through piles and boxes of records that her late grandmother, my Aunt Mildred, had saved.
+Then one summer evening in 2004, after my grandparents and parents had all passed away, I sat on my cousin Aileen’s living room floor helping her go through piles and boxes of records that her late grandmother, my Aunt Mildred (my father’s only sister), had saved.
 I was thrilled when Aileen had called, asking me to visit her in Selinsgrove to help her sort through this mess; and, despite my fifty-something years, I felt like a kid in a toy store.
 I had begun exploring my heritage, searching for reasons, sensing that secrets had been carefully kept, and now I reached for a thin, worn, faded white box with the words “Mildred’s relatives on Mother’s side” handwritten on the top.
 By now I knew that my father’s mother, born Annie Malick, had been adopted when she was two years old by the McCormicks in nearby Danville.
 I figured little Annie had been the child of an unwed teenager who realized she just couldn’t manage to keep her apple-cheeked toddler, so tearfully put her up for adoption.
 But no, it seems Grandma had siblings.
 Inside the box I found a list of family members, plus some aerial photos, including one with “Philadelphia Airport” written in bold white letters across the roof of a barn, and other photos, too, of ancient-looking airplanes, with a few vintage autos, and wide-open fields all around.
 Then, gingerly, I lifted out a fragile sheet of paper, a letterhead for “Emory C. Malick, Licensee: Pilot No. 105,” with a Philadelphia address and a small photo of a young man wearing a cap and holding the steering wheel in his open-air cockpit.
 He was looking deep into my eyes.
 I stared back at his handsome face while trying to process what I was seeing.

 “Aileen,” I tried to say.
 No voice came out.
 “Aileen,” I tried again.
 “Have you ever seen this picture of our Uncle Emory?”